Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *With a simple raise of your eyebrow, you possess the uncanny ability to disrupt and foil a spellcaster's magic.*

-When you see a creature casting a spell or teleporting within 60 feet of you, you can use a :rsc-reaction: **Reaction** to expend a spell slot to try magically foils it.
+When you see a creature casting a spell or teleporting within 60 feet of you, you can use a :rsc-reaction: **Reaction** to expend a :rsc-spell-slot: **Spell Slot** to try magically foils it.

-If the spell was cast at a level equal to the level of the spell slot you expended or lower, the spell fails and has no effect.
+If the spell was cast at a level equal to the level of the :rsc-spell-slot: **Spell Slot** you expended or lower, the spell fails and has no effect.
 If it was cast at a level higher than the slot you expended, make a :die-d20:Charisma **Ability Check** against DC of 10 + the level of the spell, the spell fails and has no effect when you succeed the check.

 ## Resurgence <span style="float:right;"> <small> Level 7 </small> </span>